tripleducky/qml-niri/README.md

 I really like the niri compositor/WM, but there are no good integrations for it for building UI widgets, status bars, etc. There are several options mentioned in the [awesome-niri](https://github.com/Vortriz/awesome-niri) list, but none of them are great IMO.

-[QuickShell](https://git.outfoxxed.me/outfoxxed/quickshell) and Qt Quick stand out above the rest, but it currently only supports Hyprland.
+[Quickshell](https://quickshell.outfoxxed.me/) and Qt Quick stand out above the rest, but it currently only supports Hyprland.
 There is interest in adding [support for niri](https://github.com/quickshell-mirror/quickshell/issues/47), but the feature is blocked by the author's desire for compositors to implement a set of [generic Wayland protocols](https://github.com/quickshell-mirror/shell-protocols), which is in progress for niri.
-This is understandable, as it would avoid projects like QuickShell having to add support for custom IPC protocols of each compositor, but in the meantime, niri users are left without a good solution.
-If, and when, QuickShell officially supports niri via these generic protocols, there will likely be little need for qml-niri to exist.
+This is understandable, as it would avoid projects like Quickshell having to add support for custom IPC protocols of each compositor, but in the meantime, niri users are left without a good solution.
+If, and when, Quickshell officially supports niri via these generic protocols, there will likely be little need for qml-niri to exist.

-The [DankMaterialShell](https://github.com/AvengeMedia/DankMaterialShell) project uses QuickShell and integrates with niri, but [this is done by shelling out to `niri` commands](https://github.com/AvengeMedia/DankMaterialShell/blob/a17343f40e2c2788d775aef08e55f73ce6e20ae2/Services/NiriService.qml), which is not ideal.
+The [DankMaterialShell](https://github.com/AvengeMedia/DankMaterialShell) project uses Quickshell and integrates with niri, but [this is done by shelling out to `niri` commands](https://github.com/AvengeMedia/DankMaterialShell/blob/a17343f40e2c2788d775aef08e55f73ce6e20ae2/Services/NiriService.qml), which is not ideal.
 It arguably simplifies the implementation by using QML, but connecting to the niri IPC socket directly would have less overhead, and this can only be done from C++.
 DMS is also much too complex and fancy for my personal needs, which is why I decided to not use it.
 </details>